ivanmoreau/mac2linuxkbd/README.md

 This program uses Interception Tools to capture the system key events and replace them if there is a pattern to do so.
-Becase of the nature of the inner workings of Interception Tools, this software can work on X11, Wayland and TTY. *HOWEVER* this sofware just works with X11 because we need to get the current application information.
+Becase of the nature of the inner workings of Interception Tools, this software can work on X11, Wayland and TTY. *HOWEVER* this sofware only works with X11 because we need to get the current application information.
 This is just one function that can be changed to support Wayland.